JustinSDK/dotSCAD/README.md

 	line2d(p1 = [0, 0], p2 = [5, 0], width = 1);

 Some module files are organized in a directory.
-For example, px_circle.scad exists in `pixel` directory.
-You have to prefix the directory name when including `px_circle`.
+For example, vx_circle.scad exists in `voxel` directory.
+You have to prefix the directory name when using `vx_circle`.

     use <voxel/vx_circle.scad>;